slowernews/wisdom-tldr/README.md

 ===
 ###On improvement

-*RULE:* You are what you say you are.
+You are what you say you are.

 > *'You're only as good as your next speech.'*

 ===
 ###On criticism

-*RULE:* Ignore or be flattered by criticism.
+Ignore or be flattered by criticism BUT beware of blindspots.

-*EXCEPTION:* Beware of blindspots.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*